Decks · Railings · Fences · Outdoor living

 Can my existing deck be resurfaced instead of replaced?

 Sometimes.
-It depends on the condition of the framing, posts, attachment points, stairs, and railings.
-Clear photos help start that review.
+It depends on the framing, posts, attachment points, stairs, and railings.
+Texted photos help start that review.

 Can I switch from wood boards to composite?

 Often, yes, when the structure underneath is sound and properly spaced for composite.
-The estimate should cover boards, trim, railings, stairs, and the transitions in between.
+The estimate should cover boards, trim, railings, stairs, and the transitions between them.

 Do you handle railings, stairs, fences, and pergolas?

 Yes, when they connect to a deck or outdoor-living project.
-Decks are the lead focus, and the related work fits naturally with it.
+Decks are the lead focus; the related work fits naturally alongside.

-Your city or ZIP, the type of project, a short description of what is bothering you, and photos: wide shots plus close-ups of boards, railings, stairs, and any problem spots.
+Text photos with your ZIP, the type of project, and what needs work: wide shots plus close-ups of boards, railings, stairs, and any problem spots.